vitorfgd/easy-screenshot-unity/README.md

 Copyright
 -------------

 This project is under Apache 2.0 license.
+Use whenever you want and however you want just don't sell it!